AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 Agora recommends that you use a backoff strategy, for example, retry after 1, 3, and 6 seconds successively, to avoid exceeding the Queries Per Second (QPS) limits.

+## Get service status

+You use Cloud Recording RESTful APIs to get the status of the recording service.

+Agora recommends that core apps should not rely on the <Vg k="NCS_LONG" /> (<Vg k="NCS" />).
+If your apps already rely heavily on the <Vg k="NCS" />, Agora recommends that you contact <a href="mailto:support@agora.io">support@agora.io</a> to enable the message notification function, which doubles the received notifications and reduces the probability of message loss.
+After enabling the message notification function, you need to deduplicate messages based on `sid`.
+Message notification still cannot guarantee a 100% arrival rate.

 The initial QPS limit is 10 per API per CID when you register.
-You can estimate the QPS quota your project needs according to your peak current worker (PCW) quota and query frequency.
-The initial peak current worker (PCW) limit is 50 per AppID when you register.
+You can estimate the QPS quota your project needs according to your Peak Current Worker (PCW) quota and query frequency.
+The initial PWC limit is 50 per AppID when you register.
 If the RESTful API returns QPS limitation error code `429`, or PCW quota limitation error code `406`, then retry, or contact support@agora.io to increase your QPS or PCW quota.

-## Get service status

-You can use Cloud Recording RESTful APIs to get the status of the recording service.

-Agora recommends that core apps should not rely on the Message Notification Service.
-If your apps already rely heavily on the Message Notification Service, Agora recommends that you contact <a href="mailto:support@agora.io">support@agora.io</a> to enable the redundant message notification function, which doubles the received notifications and reduces the probability of message loss.
-After enabling the redundant message notification function, you need to deduplicate messages based on `sid`.
-Redundant message notification still cannot guarantee a 100% arrival rate.

 ### Ensure the recording service starts successfully